 Click the "Share" button below to post a link to this page on your Facebook wall.
 Click the "Tweet" button below to tweet a link to this page to your Twitter followers.
-You can also use the "Tweet #BCSFCC" box to the right to tweet us a message.
+You can also use the "Tweet #BCSFCC" box to the right to tweet us a message or a photo you take at the festival.
 Tell us how much you love this event!
 Let us know you're coming, and any thoughts, questions or suggestions.
 We'd especially love your comments and feedback after the festival.
 Or you can just "Like" us!

 Like to volunteer?
 We need plenty of help during the festival with activity stations, setting up, info desk, taking photos, etc. Email email@example.com for more information.

 And be sure to sign up for our Newsletter so you'll always know about upcoming Cool Science programs.

 Live Twitter stream (use #BCSFCC)